nextensio/agent/go/platforms/apple/README.md

 ## Two Processes and files

 - nxtapp - is the main app responsible for the storyboard (aka UI), system configuration and tunnel on/off trigger
 - nxtTunnel - is the tunnel provider process to handle tunnel packet flow.
-Main function is startTunnel() and stopTunnel()
+Main functions are startTunnel() and stopTunnel()
-- ViewController.swift and PacketProviderTunnel.swift are the two main files to look
+- ViewController.swift and PacketProviderTunnel.swift are the two main files that handle the configuration and packet flow